Suzi Clarke

 For an earlier period, a sideless surcoat over a kirtle was a great success.

-There will shortly be photographs of gowns I made for a banquet at Barley Hall, York, worn by members of the Richard lll Society.
+There will shortly be photographs of gowns I made for a banquet at Barley Hall, York, worn by members of the Richard III Society.
 These will be posted on the Picture Gallery soon.